MikeFarrell/SinkTheFleet_p4/README.md

 # SinkTheFleet_p4

+hmm, I didn't see the other branch I thought it was all on the main page there.
+It's working though if you get all the updated files.
+We're still missing the option for user to verify the location for each ship..
+-jr

 no. Idk if you guys want to use it but i made a better getGrid, saveGrid, and setShips function and updated play(), plus added a bunch of commenting in jconwhit-game-working branch.
 I downloaded the master branch and its not working for me.
 Either that or i bugged it out -JW

 I think it's all there, it's working on my end..
 I just added a copy constructor and